starking228/SkiResort/README.md

 # SkiResort
 My amateur application for managing a ski resort database.
+Written in Java.
 Program features:
 1) Administration, namely the division of users into simple workers and administrators.
 Employees can add new hotel customers and view other information from the database.